This week, I had a go at building a DevKit for the ESP32-H2-MINI-1 module

 This features some new things for me.

 I’m going for an ESP32-H2 module this time.
-I’m a big fan of the ESP32 and it’s a very accessible piece of hardware thanks to Arduino and ESPHome.
+I’m a big fan of the ESP32 as it’s a very accessible piece of hardware thanks to Arduino and ESPHome.
 The H2 doesn’t have WiFi, instead relying on Zigbee/Thread radio.

 The KiCad project is here at present: https://github.com/tomasmcguinness/matter-esp32-temperature-sensor/tree/main/Hardware/PCB